BlissRoms-x86/Documentation/knowledgebase/troubleshooting/edit-grub-from-bliss-install.md

 Assuming device is `/dev/sda`, Identify EFI partition number (should have boot flag):

   `parted /dev/sda print`

+if you have nvme disk your EFI partition should be like this:

+/dev/nvme0n1p1

+You must use this partition for bottom commands.

 Mount your EFI partition (usually first partition in disk):